 1. Text

-Text in PDFs is more than just visual glyphs on a page — it’s stored semantically.
+Text in PDFs is stored semantically, not just as visual glyphs.
 A text object in a PDF includes character codes (not just shapes), font references, and precise positioning.
 This makes it selectable, searchable, and accessible.

 PDFs use a sequence of operators to display text, like BT (begin text), Tf (set font), Td (move position), and Tj (show text).
 Fonts can be embedded or referenced externally, and a ToUnicode map allows character codes to be interpreted and extracted correctly.